giobautista/LiteCloud/README.md

 ### LiteCloud Readme

-LiteCloud is based on a project called TuxLite, a free collection of shell scripts for immidiate deployment of LEMP stacks (Linux, Nginx, MySQL and PHP 7.4) for Ubuntu 20.04 (TLS) x64.
+LiteCloud is based on a project called TuxLite, a free collection of shell scripts for immidiate deployment of LEMP stacks (Linux, Nginx, MySQL and PHP 8.1) for Ubuntu 22.04 (TLS) x64.

 ### The following are going to be installed:

 -   Nginx
--   MariaDB, MySQL
+-   MariaDB or MySQL
 -   PHP-FPM + commonly used PHP modules
--   Let's Encrypt SSL (in progress)
+-   Let's Encrypt SSL
 -   Postfix mail server (securely configured to be outgoing only)

 ### Requirements

--   Supports Ubuntu 18.04, Debian 8.
+-   Supports Ubuntu 22.04, Debian 12.1
 -   A server with at least 512MB RAM.
-1GB and above recommended.
+(1GB and above is recommended)
 -   Basic Linux knowledge.
 You will need know how to connect to your server remotely.
 -   Basic text editor knowledge.
 For beginners, learning GNU nano is recommended.